brandonlieng/DADAbase/README.md

 ### VI.
 Commit annotated sequence variants to DADAbase
 Now that we have annotated our sequences and have entered our metadata, its time to commit them into DADAbase's archive.
 This step is easy, just enter: `DADAbase.commit()`.
 Enter metadata according to prompts.
 A message will notify you of how many sequences are committed successfully.

+NOTE: At the moment, RSQLite (a package that DADAbases uses) has a known issue that returns a warning for every sequence committed to DADAbase.
+Don't worry about these, they're not important and the commit process is still working.
 <hr>

 ### VII.
 Close the connection to DADAbase